 The following steps should be taken to guard against this chain of events.
 First, a central bank should be sufficiently preemptive in a boom.
-Second, a central bank
+Second, a central bank should prepare to undertake aggressive open market purchases at

-43. There now exists a large literature on bank restructuring.
-Federal Deposit Insurance Corporation (1997, 1998) tells the story for the United States.
-Alexander et al. (1997), Bank for International Settlements (1999), Enoch et al. (1997, 1999), Lindgren et al. (1996), Nyberg (1997), and Sheng (1996) summarize international experience on bank restructuring and the consequences of unsound banking.
+^{1999),} Lindgren et al (1996), Nyberg (1997), and Sheng (1996) summarize international experience on bank restructuring and the consequences of unsound banking.

-44. Goodhart et al. (1998) discuss how this should be done.
+44 Goodhart et al (1998) discuss how this should be done.
 Their advice accords well with the recommendations in this paper.

-45. Marshall and Prescott (2000) and Diamond and Rajan (1999) present useful ways to think about bank capital.
+45 Marshall and Prescott (2000) and Diamond and Rajan (1999) present useful ways to think about bank capital.
 Merton and Perold (1993) present a framework for thinking about the cost of capital in financial firms.

-46. Whether insolvent banks should be closed, or recapitalized and allowed to remain open is often a difficult question.
+46 Whether insolvent banks should be closed, or recapitalized and allowed to remain open is often a difficult question.
 Diamond (2000) presents a theoretical discussion of the issue.
-The references in Footnote 43 discuss practical restructuring options at length.
+The references in note 43 discuss practical restructuring options at length.

-47. Hogarth and Thomas (1999) find evidence that actions taken in 1998 to recapitalize and resolve insolvent Japanese banks restricted the supply of bank credit relative to the demand.
+47 Hogarth and Thomas (1999) find evidence that actions taken in 1998 to recapitalize and resolve insolvent Japanese banks restricted the supply of bank credit relative to the demand.

-should prepare to undertake aggressive open market purchases at the zero bound.
+the zero bound.
 Third, a central bank should put in place systems to pay carry interest on the monetary base, and then use the systems to impose a carry tax to make nominal rates negative if need be.
-Fourth, policy makers should forswear counterproductive fiscal policy initiatives.
+Fourth, policymakers should forswear counterproductive fiscal policy initiatives.
 Fifth, regulators should position themselves to resolve financial distress in the banking system at an early date.